papimenon/docs/docs/pages/agws/workflow_server_manager.md

 ## Test the Results

-The exposed rest endpoints can be accessed with regular tools (for eaxample, Curl or Postman).
+The exposed REST endpoints can be accessed with regular tools (for example, Curl or Postman).

 ## Examples

-Example manifests can be found in the [WFSM Tool](https://github.com/agntcy/workflow-srv-mgr/examples) repository.
+Example manifests can be found in the [WFSM Tool](https://github.com/agntcy/workflow-srv-mgr/tree/main/examples) repository.

 > Note:
 > Paths to the manifests and the paths inside the manifest definitions in the example commands need to be correct on the environment they are executed in!